timeasipos/website/index.markdown

 <div stype="text-align:justify; text-justify:inter-word;">
-Timea has earned the support of the Macdowell Colony, the Steinbeck Fellowship, Tin House, the Vermont Studio Center, the American Literary Translators Association, the Hungarian Translators House Foundation, the Nevada Arts Council, and the Black Mountain Institute, among other.
-She’s currently finishing her first book, a short story collection of magical realism and historical fiction centering the narratives of Hungarian and Hungarian-American women.
+Timea has earned the support of the Macdowell Colony, the Steinbeck Fellowship, Tin House, the Vermont Studio Center, the American Literary Translators Association, the Hungarian Translators House Foundation, the Nevada Arts Council, and the Black Mountain Institute, among others.
+She’s currently finishing her first book, a short story collection centering the narratives of Hungarian and Hungarian-American women.
 She also has a speculative novel set in her mother's lakeside town of Balatonlelle in the works.
 </div>
 <br/>